 Violation of Recruiting Policies

-Employers who knowingly violate the above policies may be denied access to the recruiting program.
+Employers who violate the above policies may be denied access to the Recruiting Program and other services.
+Refer to the Denial of Services policy (final section of this Manual).

 Solicitation and Business-to-Business Activities